gofmanaa/celluar-automat-hash/README.md

 ## Exsample:

 We encrypt the string "Hello" and apply the algorithm of a one-dimensional cellular automaton to the binary representation of the string.
+And let's see the evolution of the data in the algorithm:

 ```
+Hello
 Binary presentation:
 0100100001100101011011000110110001101111
  |  |    ||  | | || ||   || ||   || ||||